CSCI4850/S20-team5-project/README.md

 Eight (8) are included in the demo file, but feel free to add or remove content (must have at least 1).
 The next few blocks fetch the data, construct the time series data, and normalize it to prepare for learning.

+Two lines under this sets the window width, essentially how many time points (days) are given to the network in order for it to predict the next day.
+This is defaulted to 200, but can be changed if desired (must be > 1).

 The code block starting with `model = ...` is the actual neural network model that is being constructed with the keras framework.
 For the short demo, the number of neurons is kept relatively small and there is only one hidden layer with ReLU units.
 Feel free to add/remove layers or change the number of neurons or activations (note, for networks with many layers it is recommended to use the `relu` activation, as the demo does).